 Dragonfly Conservation Group

-The DCG meets at least twice a year, in spring and autumn, and currently numbers twelve, plus four corresponding members.
-Its Convenor is appointed for a four-year period and the members are selected to provide a wide range of relevant skills.
+The DCG meets at least twice a year, in spring and autumn, and currently numbers twelve, plus two corresponding members.
+Its Convenor is appointed on a rolling four-year basis and the members are selected to provide a wide range of relevant skills.

-he Dragonfly Conservation Group is always on the lookout for new members who can expand the expertise of the team.
+Membership of the Dragonfly Conservation Group is by invitation only, but the group always welcomes enquiries from people who believe they can expand the expertise of the team.

-- Experience working in academia and ecological/environmental research.
+- Recent or current experience of working in academia and/or ecological/environmental research.

 - In-depth knowledge of Odonata.